MarcialRosales/rabbitmq-ldap-integration/README.md

 # Prequisites

-- The examples assumes RabbitMQ is running locally
+- RabbitMQ is running locally (localhost:5672 and localhost:15672)
-- Install Docker.
+- Docker is installed.
 We will use Docker to run **OpenLdap**
-- Download latest **bin** release from [RabbitMq Perf Test](https://github.com/rabbitmq/rabbitmq-perf-test)
+- Ruby is installed.
+We will use it to run some AMQP clients.
+- Python is installed.
+We will use it to run [rabbitmqadmin](https://www.rabbitmq.com/management-cli.html)
+- `rabbitadmin` is installed.
+Go to [http://localhost:15672/cli/rabbitmqadmin](http://localhost:15672/cli/rabbitmqadmin]), copy the downloaded file to your preferred location in your `PATH`

 # Integration scenarios